mcheng3/asteroids/README.md

 Michael Cheng
 Charles Weng

-this will be a recreation of the classic arcade game: asteroids.
+Our Project will be a recreation of the classic arcade game: asteroids.